danyopp/SimpleFTP/README.md

 	./ftclient flip2 14556 -l 17884
 	./ftclient localhost 14556 -g filename.txt  17885

+	-i = lists the files available to transfer
+	-g = gets the named file (does not currently support wildcards)

 6. Be sure to change the receiving ports (i.e. 17884/17885) with each request as the OS may not have released the port in time for the second request.